kauri-io/archive/docs/IPFS 101/getting-started-with-mahuta-a-search-engine-for-the-ipfs.md

 ---
 title: Getting started with Mahuta - A Search engine for the IPFS
 summary: Mahuta (formerly known as IPFS-Store) is a convenient library and API to aggregate and consolidate files or documents stored by your application on the IPFS network.
 It provides a solution to collect, store, index and search data used.
-Features Indexation  Mahuta stores documents or files on IPFS and index the hash with optional metadata.
-Discovery: Documents and files indexed can be searched using complex logical queries or fuzzy/full text search) Scalable: Optimised for large scale application
+Features Indexation- Mahuta stores documents or files on IPFS and index the hash with optional metadata.
+Discovery- Documents and files indexed can be searched using complex logical queries or fuzzy/full text search) Scalable- Optimised for large scale application
 authors:
   - Grégoire Jeanmart (@gregjeanmart)
 date: 2019-12-10